 |* Includes dependents’ bursaries.|

-Given the group’s commitment to investing in skills development, our well-trained franchisee management are attractive to competitors and the high level of turnover at this level is a concern.
+The group provides training to franchisee employees to support franchisees in running successful businesses.
+Improving skills in restaurant employees strengthens the group’s brands and builds consumer loyalty through ensuring the highest standard of food quality and service at restaurants.
+Given the group’s commitment to investing in skills development, well-trained management staff at franchisees are attractive to competitors and the high level of turnover at this level is a concern.

 - Practical product workshops for all restaurant brands are run through the Management Prestige Training Programme.
 The programme features modules of two weeks each and focuses on improving the manufacturing skills of the various franchisee management teams and production employees.

-- Online testing and assessment enables franchisees to test waitron product knowledge in restaurants and to complete Management Prestige Training Programme assessments.
-New modules are loaded every six months and, to date, more than 16 105 registered users have accessed this.
+- Online testing and assessment enables franchisees to test waitron product knowledge in-store and to complete Management Prestige Training Programme assessments.
+New modules are loaded every six months and, to date, more than 18 000 registered users have accessed this.
 Video training material is being developed to enhance this programme.

 Employment equity (“EE”) is an important aspect of transformation and an area of significant focus for Spur Corporation.
 The group’s EE Plan aligns the recruitment policy with the EE requirements of the Codes of Good Practice.
 Improvements in EE will be supported over time by the group’s skills development initiatives and recruitment policy, which support greater transformation in Spur Corporation’s management and workforce.